wenakita/sonicreddragon-docs/docs/concepts/tokenomics.md

 ### Fee Breakdown

-The total transaction fee of 10% is distributed as follows:
+The total transaction fee is distributed as follows:

 - **6.9% to Jackpot**: Accumulated in the jackpot pool for random distribution
 - **2.41% to ve69LP Holders**: Distributed to users who have locked LP tokens